Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Introduction

 The article is organized as follows.
 In Section \ref{section_preli}, we recall how toroidal compactifications of spaces of the form $\HNC/\Gamma$ are constructed.
 Then, Sections \ref{section_pas_de_metrique}, \ref{section_metrique_HBC}, \ref{section_imm_alb}, \ref{section_rev_stein} contain respectively the proofs of Theorems \ref{thm_1_pas_de_metrique}, \ref{thm_2_metrique_HBC}, \ref{thm_3_imm_alb}, \ref{thm_4_rev_Stein}.
 They use Section \ref{section_preli} and are independent of each other, except for Section \ref{section_rev_stein} which relies on Section \ref{section_imm_alb}.

-\paragraph{Acknowledgments.} I would like to express my deep gratitude to Pierre Py for his constant support and help throughout this work.
+\textbf{Acknowledgments.} I would like to express my deep gratitude to Pierre Py for his constant support and help throughout this work.
 This project was carried out during research internships at ETH Zürich and University of Rennes.
 I thank these institutions, and in particular Marc Burger and Christophe Dupont, for welcoming me.
+I also thank Simone Diverio and Matthew Stover for their valuable suggestions, as well as the anonymous referees for their comments and suggestions on the text.